inspirer777/Quality-Control-Charts-in-R/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
-You can freely use, modify, and redistribute it under the terms of this license.
+You are free to use, modify, and distribute this project under the terms of the license.

 # Good luck